Bubble Wedding Exit Tips That Actually Work (Avoid These 5 Mistakes)

 What time should we plan a bubble exit for our wedding?

 Before sunset is ideal—between ceremony and reception or before golden hour photos.
-Avoid doing it at night unless you’ve got proper lighting.
+Avoid doing it at night unless you’ve got proper lighting set up with your photographer.

 Can we do a bubble exit and still take sunset portraits?